Leonlit/leonlit.github.io/content/blog/blogging-with-hugo/index.md

 And many more.

 I decided not to use an existing template, mostly because I wanted to learn how the content is structured in Hugo.
 The contents will be separated into blog posts and projects.
-Regular blog posts will be published in the blog section, while the documentation/writeup of my new/old projects will go into the projects section.
+Regular blog posts will be published in the blog section, while the writeup of my projects will go into the projects section.

 This time I decided not to complicate things and keep everything as minimal as possible.
 A table of contents was added to let readers skip some sections in case I publish a long post with multiple chapters or sections in the future.
 I also added pagination below the content so readers can read new or older posts.